 Council was awarded a grant from the Australian Government’s Bridges Renewal program for $607,000 to upgrade the bridge and we will provide matching funds to complete critical works needed to make the bridge structurally safer.
 Total investment in this project is more than $1.2 million dollars.

-From 16 September 2019, Council will begin works on the bridge, starting with replacement of critical structural elements including the timber girders and concrete-wrapped piles (the column supports that hold the bridge up).
+In February 2020, works on the bridge will involve replacement of critical structural elements including the timber girders and concrete-wrapped piles (the column supports that hold the bridge up).

-Once the bridge’s structure is safe, we will upgrade several sections of the deck (the road section of the bridge) replacing rotten timber sleepers with new repurposed timber sleepers.
+Once the bridge’s structure is safe, we will upgrade several sections of the deck (the road section of the bridge) replacing rotten timber sleepers with recycled timber.
 At the same time, the protruding steel bolts will be replaced with internal steel fastenings to create a smoother and safer timber road surface more resistant to long term decay.

 Council is retaining the timber features and heritage look and feel of the bridge.
 The existing footprint of the bridge will not change and the overall look of the bridge will generally not change as existing timber elements will be replaced with similar looking certified hardwood timber.

-There will be no pedestrian or cycling access across the bridge during the first stage of works at the southern end.
+The community is advised that there will be no pedestrian or cycling access across the bridge during the first stage of works at the southern end.
 Pedestrian and cycling access will be blocked for about six to eight weeks.
 The footbridge will be the detour walkway for pedestrians and those on bicycles during this time.
-Council apologises for the inconvenience this may cause.
+Council apologises for any inconvenience this may cause.

 Motor vehicle traffic will be managed by traffic controllers during the day and a single lane will remain open for vehicle throughout the project.
 Short bridge closures may be required at certain times.